A Seasonal Spring Surprise

-Start by cooking your asparagus on the stove top in 5 cups of water for 5- 8 minutes.
+Start by cooking your asparagus on the stove top in 5 cups of water for 5-8 minutes.
+Then soak it

-Then soak it in an ice bath until cooled.
-Transfer to a mixing bowl to add vegetable oil, salt and pepper for tasty, seasoned veggies.

-Then soak it in an ice bath until cooled.
-Transfer to a mixing bowl to add vegetable oil, salt and pepper for tasty, seasoned veggies.
+in an ice bath until cooled.
+Transfer to a mixing bowl to add vegetable oil, salt and pepper for

 For a little extra flavor, add lemon zest over the tart.